dogweather/schema-dot-org/README.md

 Let's create [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) that's correct, every single time.

+> Google Search works hard to understand the content of a page.
+You can help us by providing explicit clues about the meaning of a page . . .

 ## Usage

 Create the tree of objects, and then call `#to_s` in (e.g.) a Rails template: